Anyone with a bearded dragon will tell you… caring for them properly is hardly as common sense as it is with a dog or

 Many Bearded Dragon won’t drink water directly from a dish, but some do, and in this instance, you should keep a shallow water dish available.
 As with the food bowl, shallow and accessible is the key.

-If your bearded dragon doesn’t enjoy drinking water, you can gently mist them once a day with water or give them 2-3 weekly baths of no more than 15 minutes in shallow water that doesn’t surpass their vents.
+If your beardie doesn’t enjoy drinking water, you can gently mist them once a day with water or give them 2-3 weekly baths of no more than 15 minutes in shallow water that doesn’t surpass their vents.
 Just be sure to monitor them.

 Either option works as beardies absorb moisture through the skin to stay hydrated.

 How Do I Choose the Right Bearded Dragon for Me?

 Unless you have your heart set on a particular exotic bearded dragon morph color, or have decided you want an adult, you’ll probably end up at the baby Dragon tank at your local pet store.

 Ideally, you want a Bearded Dragon that you bond with right away, so look over all the prospects.